dadrian/dadrian.io/content/blog/posts/startup-math.md

 $5-100M range based on how good of a team and a story the founders can put together, and whether or not the [founders are white men][white-male-founders].
-Because the startup probably doesn't have any revenue at this point, it's often simpler to just think of Seed rounds in terms of ownership: you give away 15-20% of the company in exchange for money, a good story, and maybe some initial traction.
+Because the startup probably doesn't have any revenue at this point, it's often simpler to just think of seed rounds in terms of ownership: you give away 15-20% of the company in exchange for money, a good story, and maybe some initial traction.
 Including the seed round, a company is usually diluted 20-30% by the Series A, and then another 10-20% for the Series B and each round after that.